Billy Wallace (socialite): Career

 Following university, Wallace joined merchant bank Robert Benson Lonsdale and Co.
 He left in 1953 to work for Silver City Airways as a customer enquires counter clerk, after walking in and asking for a job, explaining that meeting people was more important to him than figures in a ledger.
 He was later promoted to personal assistant to the chairman.

-He was involved in fundraising for the charity Invalid Children’s Aid Association, which included organising charity dances at the Savoy Hotel and the socialite amateur theatre productions Lord and Lady Algy and The Frog (the latter of which audience member Noël Coward was famously unimpressed with).
+He was involved in fundraising for the charity Invalid Children’s Aid Association, which included organising charity dances at the Savoy Hotel and the socialite amateur theatre productions Lord and Lady Algy and The Frog (the latter of which audience member Noël Coward described as "one of the most fascinating exhibitions of incompetence, conceit and bloody impertinence that I have ever seen in my life").

 In the 1960s, Wallace turned to a career in cattle farming, specialising in breeding Herefordshire bulls.

 Wallace suffered from bouts of ill health throughout his life.
-There were unspecified liver and kidney ailments which lead to increasingly frequent hospitalisations.
+There were unspecified liver and kidney ailments which led to increasingly frequent hospitalisations.

 Fame

-Wallace came to prominence in the early 1950s due to his association with Princess Margaret and as a mainstay of the group of young socialites known as the "Margaret Set".
+Wallace came to prominence in the early 1950s due to his association with Princess Margaret and as a mainstay of the group of young socialites known as the "Margaret Set."

 Known for “charm that pops like a champagne cork”, the press chronicled his appearances at nightclubs, balls, race meetings and polo matches.
 He developed a diplomatic repartee with the press, supplying them with quips and deflecting rumours about his private life.

-His dates with a variety of starlets of the time were covered, including actress Kay Kendall, models Fiona Campbell-Walter and Charlotte Bergsoe and actresses Suzy Parker and Beth Rogan.
+His dates with a variety of starlets of the time were covered, including actress Kay Kendall, models Fiona Campbell-Walter and Charlotte Bergsoe and actress Suzy Parker.

 He was also sometimes linked romantically with his fellow Margaret Set friend Judy Montagu.

 The press dubbed these purported romances the “Wallace Collection” after a museum in London.
-In 1952 it was rumoured he was engaged to Kendall and her biography noted that she had been “matrimonially inclined” towards him.
+In 1952 it was rumoured he was engaged to Kendall and her biography noted that she had “entertained matrimonial thoughts” about him.
 He was also engaged to actress Sue Lloyd.
 The most frequent of such speculation concerned the likelihood of an engagement with Princess Margaret, which arose intermittently throughout the 1950s.

-As her male companions married and Wallace was still seen accompanying Margaret, the press nicknamed him her “Old Faithful”.
+As her male companions married and Wallace was still seen accompanying Margaret, the press nicknamed him her “Old Faithful.”

 Relationship with Princess Margaret

-Wallace and Margaret had known each other from childhood.
+Wallace and Margaret knew each other from childhood.
 They socialised regularly in the late 1940s and were first linked romantically by the press in 1949, when Margaret twice stayed with his family in Sussex.

 At first Wallace’s name was inconspicuous among a long list of hypothesised suitors, gradually gaining prominence.
 When she extended a stay at his Sussex home in 1951, expectation of an engagement between them escalated during run up to her 21st birthday at Balmoral.